ppoffice/hexo-theme-icarus/source/_posts/en/FAQ.md

 After that, `hexo clean` your site and regenerate the HTML files.

-Similarly, you can override static files by copying them from the `hexo-component-inferno` repository and place them to the corresponding directory under `themes/icarus/source`.
+Similarly, you can override built-in static files by copying them from the `hexo-component-inferno` repository and place them to the corresponding directory under `themes/icarus/source`.

 <article class="message is-primary" style="font-size:1em">
 <div class="message-body">
 I changed something in the layout files.
-But why didn't the changes take effect when I refresh the page (when using <code>hexo s</code>)/when I <code>hexo generate</code>?
+But why didn't the changes take effect when I refresh the page (when using <code>hexo server</code>)/when I <code>hexo generate</code>?
 </div>
 </article>